 What is Intervention Time?

-The first thing you need to know: “What IS intervention?”.
+The first thing you need to know: “What IS intervention time?”.
+Intervention time refers to a time period within the school day that gives students the supports they need, when they need them.
 Multi Tiered System of Supports (MTSS), or Response to Intervention (RtI), is data driven instruction based off of benchmark assessments, screeners, etc.

 The data is used to identify gaps in student learning and then group them based on the targeted skills that will be taught in that group/session.

 These groups then attend intervention blocks during a common time of the school day.
 Intervention block is a period of time used for additional instruction with no disruption to regular coursework.
 Each of these groups have targeted learning goals, and teachers differentiate instruction to support the specific needs of each learner.

 The work students are doing may or be at varying levels – and that’s ok!
 This means extra academic support/remediation for those who need it, as well as opportunities for enrichment.

 If used effectively, intervention time can tremendously help schools and their students.
 There are several reasons why intervention is so important: